The all new level of personalization

 While the actual materialized results are yet to be confronted and analyzed, the industry is riding on the newly marketed avenue of customer experience.
 It has led to numerous speculations and craze among tech enthusiasts.
 They are trying to evolve the overall customer experience on an everyday basis.

 Location-based apps are mobile or web platforms that monitor the device’s current location, employing GPS, mobile data, or Wi-Fi.
 These location-based features enable businesses and startups to offer user-friendly services by harnessing geographical data, enhancing convenience for their users.

 What does it mean to the customers?

-Location-based services will have a world of impact suddenly dropping on the heads of the smartphone users.
-Imagine yourself using a standard news application which sends you persistent notifications on a regular basis.
-You have conveniently downloaded it from the respective application store, and then it installed on your device.
+Location-based services will have a world of impact suddenly dropping on the heads of smartphone users.
+Imagine yourself using a standard news application that sends you persistent notifications on a regular basis.
+You have conveniently downloaded it from the respective application store, and then it is installed on your device.
 As the installation progresses, it asks you for permission to switch on your location.
 You allow them to track your location; you are set to experience a different level of personalization.
-There will be your local news, push advertisements on all brands available in your vicinity.
-Moreover, maybe it will also suggest you change the language if location remains the same for an extended period.
+There will be your local news, and push advertisements on all brands available in your vicinity.
+Moreover, it will also suggest you change the language if the location remains the same for an extended period.